 Transition 1 (T1) is the swim to the bike, and Transition 2 (T2) is the bike to the run.
 Transitions can be the best place to shave seconds off your race.
 I feel that it depends on the type of competition you are doing.
-Doing an Ironman vs. a sprint triathlon is a big difference with your transition times.
+Doing an Ironman vs. a sprint triathlon is a big difference in your transition times.
 I have seen some athletes spend 15-30 seconds in a sprint, but I have also seen athletes spend 15 minutes in an Ironman transition.
-Heck, I even received a massage in the T2 at Ironman Wisconsin while putting on my running shoes.
+I even received a massage in the T2 at Ironman Wisconsin while putting on my running shoes.
 Depending on your race depends on what you need for your transitions.
 But let me give you some quick tips to improve your transition times.

 You are at the race.
-Now it is time to set up your transition area with the following: “Rulon Rules to Transitions!”
+It is time to set up your transition area with the following: “Rulon Rules to Transitions!”

-First, get to the race site early!
-This is an ongoing battle with Chris and I, BUT I am happy when I get there soon enough to not stress about things.
-I can take the time to listen to music, talk to friends, set up transition and make sure I have figured out where to bike out/bike in is and run out is!
-Trust me, I am not a fan of getting up uber early but the morning ☀️is so much sweeter!
+I’m not too fond of this part.
+I like to push it, BUT I am also less stressed when I get there earlier.
+I can take the time to listen to music, talk to friends, set up transitions and make sure I have figured out where to bike out/bike in is and run out is!
+I am not a fan of getting up uber early, but the morning ☀️is sweeter!
 Wear your swimsuit or race gear underneath your clothing because there may not be anywhere to change.
-An excellent investment is a transition bag.
-This bag will help you from your car/hotel to the transition sight.
+An excellent investment is a transition bag, which will help you from your car/hotel to the transition sight.
 If you are doing an Ironman Triathlon, you won’t be able to take a big bag in transition.

 One thing that people don’t practice is transitions in their workouts.
 For example, I may give an athlete who is doing a sprint triathlon on Sunday and have them do this practice on Wednesday, so it is fresh in their head.
 They can also mentally prepare for the race: